-The Board will approve a Fee Schedule at least once each year on or before June 1.
+If the School charges fees, the Board will approve a Fee Schedule at least once each year on or before June 1.
 The Fee Schedule will establish the maximum fee amount per student for each activity and the maximum total aggregate fee amount per student per school year.
-No fee may be charged or assessed related to an activity, class, or program provided, sponsored, or supported by the School, including for an extracurricular activity, unless the fee has been set and approved by the Board, is equal to or less than the established maximum fee amount for the activity, and is included in the approved Fee Schedule.
+No fee may be charged or assessed related to an activity, class, or program provided, sponsored, or supported by the School, including for a course or extracurricular activity, unless the fee has been set and approved by the Board, is equal to or less than the established maximum fee amount for the activity, and is included in the approved Fee Schedule.